 Fort McPherson is a small First Nation community and subject to confirmation we will be once again using the School Hall within the Hamlet.

 From Aklavik, the route will again continue with solid ice underfoot, albeit a wider and more exposed section of Ice Road.
-With this section of the race being approx. 75 miles, this is likely to be a non-stop section all the way to Inuvik (to replicate the “popular” section to Swimming Point from previous years).
+With this section of the race being approx. 75 miles, this will be a non-stop section all the way to Inuvik (to replicate the “popular” section to Swimming Point from previous years).
 Once arriving in Inuvik, the athletes will benefit from a comfortable checkpoint at Arctic Chalets where showers, warm rooms, beds and cooking facilities are available.

-The final stretch of the race is approx. 85 miles long and will be from Inuvik to the finish line at Tuktoyaktuk over the newly opened (November 2017) overland permanent road.
-Similar to the first 120 miles of the race, this road is a hard packed “forest” type trail that winds its way through the myriad of lakes that strewn the McKenzie Delta.
+The final stretch of the race is approx. 100 miles long and will be from Inuvik to the finish line at Tuktoyaktuk over the newly opened (November 2017) overland permanent road.
+Similar to the first 120 miles of the race, this road is a hard packed “forest” type trail that winds its way through the myriad of lakes strewn over the McKenzie Delta.
 Where any tree cover exists, they will be stunted by the cold and will offer little protection from the winds that can affect the area.
 A midway checkpoint will be provided, albeit it will merely comprise a sheltered trailer for a short period of recovery before you blast your way to the finish line.
 It is the most remote, barren, yet stunningly beautiful place we have ever had the fortune to visit, it is purely magical, and will make the memories of this race ones which will stay with you all your lives.